Biden, a convert to mandates, making economic case for shots

-WASHINGTON (AP) — President Joe Biden is wielding his weapon of last resort in the nation's fight against COVID-19, as he champions vaccination requirements across the country in an effort to force the roughly 67 million unvaccinated American adults to roll up their sleeves.
+President Joe Biden is wielding his weapon of last resort in the nation’s fight against COVID-19, as he champions vaccination requirements in an effort to force the roughly 67 million unvaccinated American adults to roll up their sleeves.

-It's a tactic he never wanted to employ — and had ruled out before he took office — but one that he feels he was forced into by a stubborn slice of the public that has refused to get the lifesaving shots and jeopardized the lives of others and the nation's economic recovery.
+It’s a tactic he never wanted to use and had ruled out before he took office.
+But now it’s one he feels forced into using by a stubborn slice of the public that has refused to get the shots and jeopardized the lives of others and the nation’s economic recovery.

-In coming weeks, more than 100 million Americans will be subject to vaccine requirements ordered by Biden — and his administration is encouraging employers to take additional steps voluntarily that would push vaccines on people or subject them to onerous testing requirements.
+In the coming weeks, more than 100 million Americans will be subject to vaccine requirements ordered by Biden.
+And his administration is encouraging employers to take additional steps voluntarily that would push vaccines on people or subject them to onerous testing requirements.

-Forcing people to do something they don't want to do is rarely a winning political strategy.
-But with the majority of the country already vaccinated and with industry on his side, Biden has emerged as an unlikely advocate of browbeating tactics to drive vaccinations.
+Forcing people to do something they do not want to do is rarely a winning political strategy.
+Yet with the majority of the country already vaccinated and with industry on his side, Biden has emerged as an unlikely advocate of browbeating tactics to drive vaccinations.

-Biden on Thursday takes that message to Chicago, where he will visit a suburban construction site run by Clayco, a large building firm that is set to announce a new vaccinate-or-test requirement for its workforce.
-The company is taking action weeks ahead of a forthcoming rule by the Occupational Safety and Health Administration that will require all employers with more than 100 employees to require that their staffs be vaccinated or face weekly testing for the coronavirus.
+Biden on Thursday took that message to suburban Chicago, visiting a construction site run by Clayco, a large building firm set to announce a new vaccinate-or-test requirement for its workforce.
+The company is taking action weeks before a forthcoming rule by the Occupational Safety and Health Administration (OSHA) that will require all employers with more than 100 employees to require that their staff be vaccinated or face weekly testing for the coronavirus.

-White House officials said Biden will encourage other businesses to follow suit, by taking action ahead of the OSHA rule and to go even further by requiring shots for their employees without offering a test-out option.
+Biden encouraged other businesses to follow suit in his speech from the Clayco construction site, and he said the OSHA rule would be issued “shortly.”

+“We know there is no other way to beat the pandemic than to get the vast majority of Americans vaccinated.
+It's as simple as that,” the president said.

+“Look, I know the vaccination requirements are a tough medicine — unpopular with some, politics for others — but they’re lifesaving and game changing for our country,” he said.
+“We're in a position to leap forward in a way that we haven't for a long, long time economically.
+Businesses have more power than ever before to change the arc of this pandemic.”

+Biden admitted Thursday that mandates were not his “first instinct” but that, as president, he said, “I'm going to continue to do everything I can to get us out of this pandemic.”

-Biden is also set to meet with the CEO of United Airlines, Scott Kirby, whose company successfully implemented a vaccine mandate — with no option for workers to be tested instead.
+He also met the same day with the CEO of United Airlines, Scott Kirby, whose company successfully implemented a vaccine mandate, with no option for workers to be tested instead.
 Less than 1% have failed to comply and risk termination.

-U.S. officials began anticipating the need for a more forceful vaccination campaign by April, when the nation's supply of shots began to outpace demand.
-But political conditions meant immediate steps to require shots would have likely proved counterproductive.
+U.S. officials began anticipating the need for a more forceful vaccination campaign by April, when the nation’s supply of shots began to outpace demand.
+Political conditions meant immediate steps to require shots would have likely proved counterproductive.

 The idea of mandatory vaccination faced pushback from critics who argue it smacks of government overreach and takes away people’s rights to make their own medical decisions.